Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-campaign-standard/README.md

 [ACPCore registerURLHandler:^BOOL(NSString * _Nullable url) {
 	NSLog(@"Inside registerURLHandler callback, clickthrough url is: %@", url);
   if([url containsString:@"campaigndemoapp://"]){
-    // handle the app link (parse any data present in the app link and/or redirect to a desired area within the app) return true;
+    // handle the deep link (parse any data present in the deep link and/or redirect to a desired area within the app) return true;
   }
   // false is returned when the URL should be opened in Safari